Sørup, Ringsted Municipality: Bolle Luxdorph and the Knuth family

+19th century

 In 1797, Conrad Ditlev Knuth was granted royal permission to dissolve the barony and replace it by a family trust (Fideicommissum).
 Sørup was sold in public auction to Jens Dahl.
 Dahl improved the management of the estate.

 In 1813, Dahl sold Sørup to Heinrich Callisen.
 He managed to keep the estate in spite of the agricultural crisis that made many other landowners go bankrupt.
 In 1828, Sørup was acquired by Thor Muus.
 Muus' son, W.H.
 Muus, inherited Sørup after his father's death in 1881.
 He had already managed the estate since 1869.